seanbao/mnemonas/docs/docker-deployment.en.md

 Do not set `root = "/"`.
 When another container path such as `/data-root` is used, mount that path explicitly in Compose or the data will land in the container's writable layer.

 Docker quickstart, the container start entrypoint, and the preflight script require an absolute data directory and reject control characters, `..` segments, protected system directories, and symlink path components so config and object data cannot be written through a replaced or overly broad directory.
 The bundled Compose file uses long bind-mount syntax for `/data`, preventing `:` in a host path from being parsed as the volume target or mode; custom Compose snippets should use long bind-mount syntax as well.
 Before creating directories or changing permissions, the container start entrypoint also checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`; those managed subdirectories must not point elsewhere through symlinks.
-Docker preflight also checks existing `config.toml`, `.mnemonas/`, `.mnemonas/users.json`, `.mnemonas/initial-password.txt`, and `secrets.json`, rejects symlinks or unexpected file types, warns about broad permissions, validates existing `config.toml` TOML syntax when Python `tomllib` is available, and rejects a relative `[storage].root`; it reports only paths and permission state, not password or secret contents.
+Docker preflight also checks existing `config.toml`, `.mnemonas/`, `.mnemonas/users.json`, `.mnemonas/initial-password.txt`, and `secrets.json`, rejects symlinks or unexpected file types, warns about broad permissions, validates existing `config.toml` TOML syntax when Python `tomllib` is available, and rejects a relative `[storage].root`; when `auth.users_file` is customized under the container `/data` mount, preflight also checks that users file and its sibling `initial-password.txt` for type and permission issues; when it is explicitly customized outside `/data`, preflight warns that it cannot inspect that users file or initial-password file from the host data directory.
+It reports only paths and permission state, not password or secret contents.
 Container `CONFIG_PATH` must be absolute, stay under `STORAGE_ROOT`, and not contain control characters, parent-directory segments, or symlink path components; the default is `/data/config.toml`.
 Docker containers use `[dataplane].grpc_address` in `config.toml` as the only source of truth for the internal gRPC address; startup rejects a divergent `DATAPLANE_GRPC_ADDR` environment value so the control plane and dataplane cannot use different endpoints.
 When customizing host storage, mount a real directory rather than a symlink.

 Custom `--env` paths must point to a file in an existing directory.
 The script does not implicitly create the `.env` parent directory, so invalid input fails before creating the data directory.